 As machine learning and data science continue to evolve at a high rate, many scientists struggle where to place the human element in the predictive modeling lifecycle.
-Those of us who deal with big data and the applications of deep-learning technology are often conflicted where the human intellect and skills fits.
+Those of us who deal with big data and the applications of deep-learning technology are often conflicted with where the human intellect and skills fit.

 On one end, if you insert human bias into the discovery phase of machine learning, you are bound to limit your scope to models discoverable and understood by humans.
 On the other hand, if you truly set to unleash the power of deep learning by letting it ride free of guidelines, you risk never discovering any commercially viable models.

 Feature engineering is one area where the distinction between tasks suitable for human vs machines is not always clear.
 In this article I hope to underscore the importance of deploying a hybrid human-machine blend for effective feature engineering.
 Further, I hope that you will realize the importance of domain knowledge and human intellect in the discovery and construction of successful predictive models.